 Seaman's book and muster list

-Every seafarer must be in possession of a seaman’s book (monsterboekje), which provides information on an individual’s work experience and educational background.
+Every seafarer must have a seaman’s book (monsterboekje).
+A seaman's book provides information on an individual’s work experience and educational background.
 It is the basic document for the registration of crew members in the Central Crew Information Register.
+You can apply for a digital seaman's book to Kiwa Register.
 It is valid for 10 years.

-Seagoing vessels must always carry a crew list.
+Seagoing vessels must always carry a muster list (monsterrol).
 This list shows, among other things, the names and positions, dates of birth, and sign-on and sign-off dates of crew members.
 As managing owner, you must always know who is on board.
-Every time the captain sends you a new crew list, or a change to the existing crew list, you must notify Kiwa Register in writing.
+Every time the captain draws up a new crew list, or changes the existing crew list, he must notify Kiwa Register.

 How to apply

-Seafarers can apply to Kiwa Register using the application portal for the certificate of competency, the certificate of proficiency, and the seaman's book.
-Residents can apply using DigiD (individuals) or eHerkenning (eRecognition) (companies), non-residents can apply using a Kiwa-ID.
+Seafarers can apply to Kiwa Register using the application portal for the CoC, the CoP, and the seaman's book.
+Residents can apply using DigiD (individuals) or eHerkenning (companies), non-residents can apply using a Kiwa-ID.